Mitchell Map: John Mitchell's initiation as a map maker

 John Mitchell was not a professional geographer or map-maker.
 Son of a wealthy Virginian family in Lancaster County, on Virginia's Northern Neck, he had been educated at Edinburgh University, Scotland; this education included the first two years of the three-year medical program.
 Returning to coastal Virginia, he practiced as a physician and studied the local botany.
 Ill health forced Mitchell and his wife to leave Virginia for London in 1746.
 There, he served as a consultant on exotic plants to noblemen interested in gardens.
-Also, it was there that Mitchell would make his famous map.
-Map historians have understandably been interested in why a physician and botanist who had shown no previous interest in map making should make such a large and detailed map.
+Also, it was there that Mitchell made his important map.
+Map historians have understandably been interested in why a physician and botanist, who had shown no previous interest in cartography, would make such a large and detailed map.

 Until recently, historians have argued that Mitchell was upset by the lack of interest shown by politicians in London about colonial affairs and so set out to warn them about the dangers posed to the British colonies by the French.
 Mitchell did so, on his own initiative, by making a first map of North America in 1750, which he then showed to the politicians he knew through his botanical and gardening activities.
 The map so impressed George Montagu-Dunk, 2nd Earl of Halifax, appointed president of the Board of Trade and Plantations in 1748, that Halifax opened up the official archives and solicited new maps from the colonies for Mitchell to make a new and better map.
 This was the map published in 1755.
 That is, the motive force for preparations against the French threat is understood to have come from a colonist who sought to take control of the colonies' future on behalf of the other colonists.
 (See, for example, the accounts by Ristow and Berkeley & Berkeley.)

 A reexamination of the archival evidence indicates, however, that Mitchell made his first map in 1750 at Halifax's behest.
 Halifax became president of the Board of Trade directly after the conclusion of the War of the Austrian Succession (1744–1748) and its North American component, King George's War.
 The war had ended in stalemate and a return to the Anglo-French status quo of the 1714 Treaty of Utrecht.
 In fact, it was a common conviction that it was only a matter of time before another global Anglo-French war would begin, and it was commonly expected that the spark of the new conflict would be the North American colonies.
 It was then that Halifax latched onto Mitchell as an expert informant on all things colonial; one of his requests, apparently, was for Mitchell to make a new map to show the territorial situation in North America.
 Certainly, it was only after 1749 that Mitchell's correspondence revealed his new interests in both geography and politics.
 (See Edney 2008.)